Enbridge's economic impact on Saskatchewan

 - In January 2021, we launched the Fueling Futures program, unifying our approach to corporate citizenship and the ways we energize communities through corporate donations and strategic partnerships, sponsorships, and a robust employee volunteering and giving program.

-- Enbridge’s workforce included 119 Saskatchewan-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 118 Saskatchewan-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid $11.7 million in base salary to our Saskatchewan-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $11.9 million in total wages to our Saskatchewan-based permanent and temporary employees—much of that injected directly into the provincial economy.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.